joelBIT/mining-framework/README.md

 This module is used to analyze datasets created by MicroAnalyzer.
 A dataset consists of two files; a Hadoop MapFile containing data on a project level, and a Hadoop SequenceFile containing data on a source code level.
 The output of the analysis module is a text file containing the analysis result.
-There are 4 possible parameters when initiating an analysis process;
-*-plugin -analysis -output -dataset*
+There are 4 possible parameters when initiating an analysis process: *-plugin -analysis -output -dataset*

 Example:
 ```